jacknot/justin.duch.me/_posts/2021-01-22-memory_depression.md

 Maybe I should mention that the weeks surrounding Christmas to New Year's are always the worst times of the year for me.
 They've been a consistent source of panic attacks and normally coincide with a real nice, long depressive episode.
 But I don't actually think the answers I gave would have changed even if I was feeling slightly better at the current time.
 It's a test on suicidal behaviour - past, present, and future, and not a test on how sad I am right now.

-Ah well, *c'est la vie*!
+Ah bon, *c'est la vie*!
 See you next time I guess.

 ---